Bill Johnston (pirate): Johnston joins the Upper Canadian Rebels

 In early December, 1837, a small band of men, led by former Toronto mayor, William Lyon Mackenzie rebelled against British rule.
 His small force was quickly defeated at Montgomery's Tavern, and Mackenzie fled to Navy Island, near the Canada–US border.
 While there, he proclaimed the Republic of Canada and attempted to recruit an army of Canadian republicans and American sympathizers.
-On 29 December, a band of British soldiers crossed the icy river and destroyed Mackenzie's supply ship, the Caroline, killing an American sailor.
+On 29 December, an Anglo-Canadian force crossed the icy river and destroyed Mackenzie's supply ship, the Caroline, during which an American sailor was killed.

 The Caroline raid enraged Johnston.
 He left his home and joined Mackenzie's forces.
 Mackenzie then appointed him admiral of the eastern navy, even though the rebels possessed no navy.

 In 1838, rebels based in the US, calling themselves either Patriots or Hunters, attacked Canada at least seven times.
 Johnston helped plan an attack on Upper Canada near Detroit led by Donald McLeod in February 1838.
 The same month, he organized an attack on Kingston and temporarily occupied a Canadian island.
 He aborted the latter invasion because the British learned of his plans.